US high court won’t stop vaccines for Maine health workers | WTOP

 Justice Stephen Breyer rejected the emergency appeal but left the door open to try again as the clock ticks on Maine’s mandate.
 The state will begin enforcing it Oct.
 29.

-Opponents tried to block the mandate, but a federal judge rejected the request on Oct.
-20. The judge said the record indicated regular testing alone wasn’t sufficient to stop the spread of the delta variant.
+Opponents tried to block the mandate, but a federal judge rejected the request Oct.
+13. The judge said the record indicated regular testing alone wasn’t sufficient to stop the spread of the delta variant.

-A three-judge panel of the 1st U.S. Circuit Court of Appeals let the ruling stand in a one-sentence statement two days later.
+That decision set off a flurry of emergency appeals to the 1st U.S. Circuit Court of Appeals and then the U.S. Supreme Court.

+A three-panel judge panel of the appeals court in Boston quickly dismissed the emergency appeal but fast-tracked additional arguments.
+That timetable provides enough time for another ruling before enforcement of the vaccine mandate begins at the end of next week.

 The Liberty Counsel, which filed the lawsuit in federal court in Maine in August, claimed to be representing more than 2,000 health care workers who don’t want to be forced to be vaccinated.

-State agencies vowed to work with individual hospitals and nursing homes to address individual workforce issues.
+State agencies vowed to work with hospitals and nursing homes individually to address issues.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.

-Note: This story has been corrected to show that a federal judge’s initial ruling on the case was on Oct.
-13, not Oct.
-20.